Going to College

 1. Where is the school located?

 TRICARE Prime is only available in Prime Service Areas.
 Check the school's ZIP Code online or call your regional contractor to see if the school is in a Prime Service Area.

-- If not, TRICARE Standard and Extra may be the only option.
+- If not, your child can use TRICARE Standard and Extra

-2. How will my child get to the doctor?
+2. How will you get to the doctor?

 3. How much will we pay out-of-pocket?

 TRICARE Prime has the fewest out-of-pocket costs, unless you use the point-of-service option.
 With TRICARE Standard and Extra, you may need to pay the doctor up front for care and file a claim with TRICARE later for reimbursement.
-But, you can still save money by visiting a network provider.
+You’ll save money by visiting a network provider.

-4. Are we signing up for a student health plan?
+4. Are you signing up for a student health plan?

 - Some colleges and universities offer a student health plan

-- Student health plans are considered other health insurance, making TRICARE the second payer.
+- Student health plans are other health insurance.
+TRICARE always pays second after OHI

 Keeping Minimum Essential Coverage

-Your child has the minimum essential coverage required under the Affordable Care Act when covered by any of TRICARE's health plan options.
-To keep minimum essential coverage after regular TRICARE coverage ends, your child has the following options:
+Your child has minimum essential coverage required under the Affordable Care Act with any of TRICARE's health plans.
+To keep minimum essential coverage after regular TRICARE coverage ends: